Nifilat/alx-low_level_programming/0x1A-hash_tables/README.md

   - and key is the key you are looking for
 - Returns the value associated with the element, or NULL if key couldn’t be found

-[5-print_numbers.c](./5-print_numbers.c) - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+[5-hash_table_print.c](./5-hash_table_print.c) - Write a function that prints a hash table.

-- All your code should be in the main function
+- Prototype: void hash_table_print(const hash_table_t \*ht);
+  - where ht is the hash table
+- You should print the key/value in the order that they appear in the array of hash table
+  - Order: array, list
+- Format: see example
+- If ht is NULL, don’t print anything

 [6-print_numberz.c](./6-print_numberz.c) - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.